Mahdi Nasrullah Al-Ameen

 PhD, Computer Science, The University of Texas at Arlington, 2016.

 BS, Computer Science and Engineering, Bangladesh University of Engineering and Technology (BUET), 2009.

-The uSec Lab hosts an interdisciplinary research group who investigate the human factors of privacy, security, and more broadly - computing.
-The research team, led by Dr. Al-Ameen are focused on identifying the privacy, security, and computing challenges faced by the end-users of digital technologies, and look into how they deal with these issues in the resource-constrained environment.
-The researchers in uSec Lab explore how the social, economic, and health-related issues of people affect their computing, privacy, and security behavior, where their goal is to inform how technologies can be designed to be more inclusive, usable, secure, and privacy-protective for the users with diverse needs and experiences.
+The PIXEL hosts an interdisciplinary research group at USU who investigate the human factors of privacy, security, and more broadly - computing.
+The research team, led by Dr. Al-Ameen are focused on identifying the privacy, security, and computing challenges faced by the end users of digital technologies, and look into how they deal with these issues in the resource-constrained environment.
+The researchers in PIXEL explore how the social, economic, and health-related issues of people affect their computing, privacy, and security behavior, where their goal is to inform how technologies can be designed to be more inclusive, usable, secure, and privacy-protective for the users with diverse needs and experiences.
 Dr. Al-Ameen and his team systemize the human and societal factors that impact people's secure and privacy-preserving use of a technology.
 They are devoted to building novel computing system, making it a part of the social change that empowers the people with various needs, including older users, people with disabilities, and the users with limited access to usable and secure technologies.
-The uSec Lab members operate through a wide range of methodological apparatus, which include but not limited to interviews, surveys, ethnography, and experiments.
+The PIXEL’s researchers operate through a wide range of methodological apparatus, which include but not limited to interviews, surveys, ethnography, and experiments.